yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 Let’s start with the sole input change of this progress report. [german77](https://github.com/german77) almost broke his streak!

-{{< gh-hovercard "11406" "Updating SDL to version 2.28.2" >}} fixed issues affecting Xbox controllers trigger motion events and their rumble while the program runs in the background.
+{{< gh-hovercard "11406" "Updating SDL to version 2.28.2" >}} fixed issues affecting Xbox controller trigger motion events and their rumble while the program runs in the background.
-8BitDo gamepads mapping while in XInput mode was fixed when running Linux.
+8BitDo gamepad mapping while in XInput mode was fixed for Linux.
-And a controller lockup that happened when initialising some unofficial PS4 controllers is now fixed.
+And a controller lockup that happened when initializing some unofficial PS4 controllers is now fixed.

 Some users' machines have improperly configured audio devices, which can lead to games locking up on boot.
-This lovely behaviour made Maide work on a {{< gh-hovercard "11359" "test to run early in the boot process" >}} to see which audio backend can properly start the audio device.
+This lovely behaviour forced Maide to work on a {{< gh-hovercard "11359" "test to run early in the boot process" >}} to see which audio backend can properly start the audio device.
 If the device fails to initialise with both cubeb and SDL, the null backend is selected and the game continues to work, just without any audio output.

 If you find that a game has no audio but is otherwise working, you should check your drivers, check any intermediate programs like equalisers, and check your OS settings for issues.

 Opus is a lossy open-source and royalty-free (as it always should be) audio format used by several games.
-Like with the VP9 video format, its implementation on yuzu is not as simple as just playing the file.
+Like with the VP9 video format, its implementation in yuzu is not as simple as just playing the file.
 {{< gh-hovercard "11390" "By implementing" >}} the `OpenHardwareOpusDecoderForMultiStreamEx` and `DecodeInterleavedForMultiStream` service methods (Opus multistream support), FearlessTobi ensured games like `MLB The Show 22` are now playable.

 {{< gh-hovercard "11419" "Implementing" >}} the `GetWorkBufferSizeExEx` service method, on the other hand, allowed `Sea of Stars` to boot.